https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 Comment

-Who hasn't struggled with those demoralizing seasons of dark sadness?
-Everyone suffers from grief and sorrow from time to time.
-There is hope this Christmas!
-The English traditional Christmas carol, "God Rest You Merry, Gentlemen" reminds us to remember Christ the Savior was born on Christmas day!
-Also known as "Tidings of Comfort and Joy”, the carol gained attention in the mid-18th century and was included in Charles Dickens’s classic, A Christmas Carol.
-When Scrooge heard the opening lines of the song, he had no patience for the song:
+Who hasn't struggled through dark seasons?
+Everyone deals with grief and sorrow at times.
+The English Carol, "God Rest You Merry, Gentlemen", reminds us Christ the Savior was born on Christmas Day.
+Also known as "Tidings of Comfort and Joy," the carol gained popularity in the mid-18th century and appeared in Dickens’s A Christmas Carol.
+When Scrooge heard the opening lines, he had no patience for the song:

 God rest you merry gentlemen